srmt99/web-crawler/README.md

 happy scraping and training !!!

-please fill free to dm me if you come across any problems or questions.
+please feel free to dm me if you come across any problems or questions.